 Independent Registered Investment Advisor (RIA)

 Our independence as an RIA allows us to operate without being connected to a specific bank or brokerage firm.
-We are not confined to in-house products.
-This structure supports objective guidance centered on your financial plan. -
+We are not limited to proprietary solutions.
+That independence supports objective advice built around your plan. -

 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 The CFP® designation reflects training across the core areas of financial planning, including retirement planning, tax considerations, estate planning, insurance analysis, investment management, and ethics.
-CFP® professionals serving clients in San Jose, CA complete rigorous education, successfully pass a comprehensive examination, satisfy experience requirements, and adhere to continuing education and ethical obligations. -
+San Jose, CA CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)